maccody/KanaChordPlus/software/README.md

    - [Adafruit Neopixel](https://github.com/adafruit/Adafruit_NeoPixel),
    - [Light and Versatile Graphics Library](https://lvgl.io/), version 8.4.

 Note that the source code for the Keypad library has been slightly modified for the RP2040 and the file names have been renamed accordingly.
 The output drive current for the keyboard polling lines has been set to 12 milliamps, which is the maximum for the RP2040.
-It was found that the default drive current of 4 milliamps provided insufficient current for the keyboard.
+It was found that the default setting of 4 milliamps provided insufficient current for the keyboard.

 ## Unicode Data
 The file kana.h contains C++ arrays containing the 16-bit Unicode values for Kana (Hiragana and Katakana) characters, and some Chinese/Japanese/Korean punctuation and special characters.
 The file kanji_md.h contains C++ structures containing 16-bit Unicode values for Kanji characters.
 Details on these Unicode blocks can be found in the following PDFs: